Socram94/cleanConsole/README.md

-# cleanconsole README

-This is the README for your extension "cleanconsole".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 This extension is used to delete all log line in a single file.
 You can launch this extension on all files you want to clean.